The Bankrate promise

 Do you need insurance to buy a car?

-If you’re wondering, “Do you need insurance to buy a car?” the short answer is yes.
+If you’re wondering whether you need to buy car insurance to purchase a vehicle, the short answer is usually yes.
 However, you do not necessarily need to have an active car insurance policy before you purchase a car.
 In fact, it would be difficult to purchase insurance until you know exactly which car you are going to buy.
 When you apply for car insurance, the insurer will need vehicle-specific information like the VIN and mileage.

 Although buying a car without insurance is technically possible, you will need to show proof of insurance before you can legally drive the vehicle off the lot.
 If you purchase a car at a dealership, the salesperson will probably ask to see proof of insurance on the vehicle during the transaction.
 Without an active policy, you would not be legally allowed to take possession of the car, even if you pay cash.

 Do I need a new policy for my new car?

-In order to buy a car, you do not necessarily need a new policy.
+You do not necessarily need a new policy in order to purchase a new car.
 If you already have car insurance, you can probably add the new vehicle to your existing policy.
 This can be done through contacting your insurance agent or company representative, or through your insurance company’s mobile app or the online customer portal, which you can do while you are waiting at the dealership.

 In addition, your existing policy might offer a grace period, which will automatically cover a new car for a limited period of time before you have to officially add it to the policy.
 Car insurance grace periods are typically up to 30 days, but before you visit the dealership, make sure to confirm how long you have to complete this process with an agent so you know how long the car is covered.

 If you do not already have car insurance, you will need to purchase a new policy.
 Most car insurance companies make it easy to apply for coverage and purchase a new policy online or through a mobile app.